The Ultimate French Press Coffee Guide (My 5 Go-To Hacks for a Better Brew)

 Pro Tip – For a chai-inspired coffee, use a combination of cinnamon, cardamom, and cloves.
 Add a splash of milk for a comforting, spiced latte.

-Frothy Milk for Lattes and Cappuccinos
+Recipe for Frothy Milk for Lattes and Cappuccinos

 Did you know you can froth milk using your French Press?
 I discovered this hack when I wanted a latte but didn’t have a milk frother.
 The French Press can turn hot or cold milk into creamy froth in seconds.